Love the new mural unveiled by @zionsbank, artist Jann Haworth in honor of #WomensEqualityDay!

 More

-Antoinette Brown Blackwell was born on this day in 1825.
+Lucy Stone was born on this day in 1818.

-The 19th Amendment was passed by Congress and sent to the states for ratification on this day in 1919.
+The 19th Amendment was certified on this day in 1920.

-Sarah Parker Remond was born on this day in 1815.
+Marie Elizabeth Zakrzewska was born on this day in 1829.

 Better late than never!
-Louisiana ratified the 19th Amendment on this day in 1970.
+Alabama ratified the 19th Amendment on this day in 1953.
 The 19th had become law in 1920.

 Join our email list to receive your FREE Illustrated Companion for your book club or activist organization and social media shareables honoring the 100th anniversary of the 19th amendment and the milestones along the way.